SDGforskning/sdg-strings/SDG12_query_action_WoS.md

           (
             (
               ("unsustainab*" OR "irresponsib*" OR "unecological*")
-                NEAR/3 ("manag*" OR "use" OR "using" OR "usage" OR "utili*" OR "consumption" OR "extract*" OR "govern*" OR "development" OR "administrat*" OR "planning" OR "policy" OR "policies")
+              NEAR/3 ("manag*" OR "use" OR "using" OR "usage" OR "utili*" OR "consumption" OR "consume$" OR "consumer$" OR "extract*" OR "govern*" OR "development" OR "administrat*" OR "planning" OR "policy" OR "policies")
             )
             OR ("inefficien*" NEAR/3 ("use" OR "using" OR "usage" OR "utili*")) )